marius-cp/wp/content/authors/admin/_index.md

 highlight_name: no
 ---

-I am a PhD Student in Econometrics and Statistics at the University of Hohenheim.
-Further, I am affiliated with the Computational Science Lab of the University of Hohenheim.
+I am a PhD student at the Department of Econometrics and Statistics at the University of Hohenheim.
+Also, I am affiliated with the Computational Science Lab at the University of Hohenheim.